-Adur & Worthing Councils are both working hard to promote the wellbeing of children, young people and adults at risk and ensure that they are protected them from harm, discrimination or degrading treatment.
+Adur & Worthing Councils are committed to promoting the wellbeing of children, young people and adults at risk and protecting them from harm, discrimination or degrading treatment.

 We aim to ensure that any concerns about neglect or emotional, physical or sexual abuse are reported appropriately.
 We will also report any concerns known or believed to be indicative of child sexual exploitation, which is when a child is sexually exploited for money, power or status.
 Any concerns of risk will be passed on to:

 - West Sussex Children's Access Point - on the WSCC website

 - West Sussex Adult Services - on the WSCC website